heiko-braun/cai/README.md

-# OpenAI Assistant that servers knowledge about Apache Camel
+# OpenAI Assistant that serves knowledge about Apache Camel